emrek1/gameunitbalancing/README.md

 # gameunitbalancing
-Algorithm code for the paper "Computational Game Unit Balancing based on Game Theory"
+Algorithm code and examples described in the paper "Computational Game Unit Balancing based on Game Theory".